garyfoohw/ULD_locks_detection/README.md

 ## Static demonstration

-1. Here we demonstrate using Object Detection in Stage 1 to locate the 2 raised locks.
+1. Here we demonstrate using <ins>Object Detection</ins> in Stage 1 to locate the 2 raised locks.
 The output shows the 2 locks detected in the bounding boxes drawn.

 **Raw Image**<br>
 ![#1 Raw Image](https://user-images.githubusercontent.com/86142858/220334321-8b44ae00-b8cc-4a4a-8b43-a58c18606b2c.jpg)